Submit a project to the Mobile Lives Forum

 Provision of research findings and data

-Once the research has concluded, we will publish the results on our website.
+Once the research has been concluded, we will publish the results on our website.
 Our goal is to make the quantitative/qualitative data and metadata produced (interviews, etc.) available to the entire scientific community.

 Rigor and scientific transparency… …so as to promote the scientific nature of the research and discussions as regards the administration of evidence.